 A puppy mill is a “factory farm” for dogs.
-Even though more and more Americans are taking a stand against them, the U.S. still has about 10,000 puppy mills.
+Even though more and more Americans are taking a stand against them, the U.S. still has thousands of licensed and unlicensed puppy mills.

-Many people don’t realize that when they buy a dog from a pet store or the Internet, that dog most likely came from a puppy mill.
-In puppy mills, dogs live in small cages, often in the minimum legal size allowed (only six inches larger than the dog on all sides) and female dogs are bred as frequently as possible.
+Many people don’t realize that when they buy a dog from a pet store, that dog most likely came from a puppy mill.
+In puppy mills, dogs live in tiny, crowded cages, which are often the minimum legal size allowed (only six inches larger than the dog on all sides), and female dogs are bred as frequently as possible to produce as many puppies as possible for the pet trade.

 Life in a puppy mill is no life for our best friends.
 Together, we can take a stand against puppy mills and make them a thing of the past.